Judge Jennifer Smith

 Criminal Court Division IV Judge

-Mrs. Hobson has a Master of Science Degree in Public Service Management with an emphasis in Management and Organizational Leadership from Cumberland University where she graduated with honors.
+Dr. Hobson is the director of the Davidson County Residential Drug Court (DC4) she has a Doctoral Degree in Leadership and Professional Practices.
+She has a Master of Science Degree in Public Service Management with an emphasis in Management and Organizational Leadership from Cumberland University where she graduated with honors.
 She obtained a B.A. degree in Criminal Justice from the University of Memphis.
-In her capacity as director she reports directly to the Founder and Presiding Judge of the Davidson County Drug Court, Judge Seth Norman.
-Mrs. Hobson is responsible for managing the daily operations of the program.
-She has in excess of over 15 years of leadership and managerial experience, whereas most of her professional experience includes work in the Criminal Justice field.
+In her capacity as a director, she reports directly to the Presiding Judge of the Davidson County Drug Court, Judge Jennifer Smith.
+Dr. Hobson is responsible for managing the daily operations of the program.
+She has in excess of over 15 years of leadership and managerial experience, whereas most of her professional experience includes work in the Criminal Justice and the Behavior Health field.

 She has served as the Director since 2003.
-Her prior experience includes serving as Director for the Davidson County Community Corrections Program, serving in management for the Sheriff’s Department Alternative Sentencing Program (Day Reporting Center) and as Social Counselor for the State Department of Children’s Services.
+Her prior experience includes serving as Director for the Davidson County Community Corrections Program, serving in management for the Sheriff’s Department Alternative Sentencing Substance Abuse Program (Day Reporting Center), and as Social Counselor for the State Department of Children’s Services.

 In addition to the Director, the following play a vital role in the successful operations of the program.